 - Review the settings and click Finish.

 The OVF is downloaded and deployed.
 The file services domain is created and the vSAN file services is enabled.
-The NFS servers are started with the IP addresses that were assigned during the vSAN File Services configuration process.
+File servers are started with the IP addresses that were assigned during the vSAN File Services configuration process.

 - The OVF is downloaded and deployed.